min2ha/ukwa-site/content/target/69389/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 24th July 2018: Brexit: Legislating for the Withdrawal Agreement

 Statement on the White Paper which sets out the Government’s plans for legislating for the withdrawal agreement and implementation period, followed by questions​